xoxo/covid/README.md

 Masks should be N95, KN95, or KF94 (or equivalent government standard), cover the nose and mouth completely, and worn properly while inside our venues.
 Disposable “paper” surgical masks, masks with exhalation valves, and cloth masks are not permitted.

 **Masks are not required outside**, including in Washington High Park and the Show Bar patio.
-Our speakers, performers, and hosts are also required to follow this policy backstage, but will not be required to wear masks while presenting.
+Our speakers, performers, and hosts are also required to wear a high-quality mask backstage, but will not be required to wear masks while presenting.

 Each XOXO Social event on our schedule will include specific details for mask requirements, capacity, and availability of outdoor seating.